 A red-brown blotchy rash, which appears after several days

 Please click the link below to access a flyer full of information regarding measles.

-All of our GPs at Cleckheaton Group Practice have pledged to be an antibiotic guardian.
+All of our GPs at Cleckheaton Group Practice have pledged to be antibiotic guardians.

-Antibiotics don’t work for everything.
-Taking antibiotics when you don’t need them puts you and your family at risk.
+Antibiotics do not work for everything.
+Taking antibiotics when you do not need them will put you and your family at risk.
 Please take your doctor’s advice.